adamplayer/RemixMods/Need For Speed Underground 2/README.md

 | - | - |
 | XYZ | Foobar | -->

+- Copy of NFSU2
+- Widescreenfix applied to it

 ---

 ## Step by step

 <!-- List out the steps required to get working.
 Make sure to refer to the specific game `folders` that each `file` or action takes place in.
 Refer to the repo as _this_ folder. -->

+### Ez
+_Coming Soon_
+1. Download and apply the _latest_ remix builds from Nvidia.
+Both the bridge and dxvk remix!
+2. Download the latest release from this repo, open the archive and just paste it over.
+3. Launch the game

+### Manual
+1. Download and apply the _latest_ remix builds from Nvidia.
+Both the bridge and dxvk remix!
+2. Grab the base rtx.conf from here and place it your game folder.
+2. Get the mod.usda of your choosing from the folder.
+3. Place it in the correct folder: `NFSU2/rtx-remix/mods/gameReadyAssets/`
+5. Launch the game

 ## Optional